Parable #29. Cost of Discipleship:

 There is no salt without the refining influence of the abiding, all-consuming, fiery presence of the Sun.

-The phrase “every man will be salted with fire” (הן כל אחד ימלח באש) refers to the refining process Adonai Avinu has had to employ to transform our rebellious, stiff-necked people (Israel) into a state of general compliance.
+The phrase “every man will be salted with fire” (הן כל אחד ימלח באש) refers to the refining process Adonai Avinu that has been designed to transform our rebellious, stiff-necked people (Israel) into a state of general compliance.

 Point #42.
 You cannot say you are a follower of Messiah and be so unsalted that you don’t love the Master’s own temporarily estranged but natural, permanently beloved family.
 Satan has temporarily discredited the Messiah by sending multitudes of false disciples and false teachers in His Name.
-Messiah told His Hebrew remnant this would happen and it has!
+Messiah told his Jewish remnant this would happen and it has!

 This means that self-judgment must precede true friendship with the Holy One.

-Judgment must begin first in the Household of Adonai.
-Then what will appear is this magnificent substance of the Divine Presence (symbolized in the symbol of Salt).
+Judgment must begin first in the Household of Adonai (our Father).
+Then this magnificent substance of the Divine Presence (symbolized in the symbol of Salt) will begin to appear.
 It is the Divine Presence alone that can administer “healing,” “preservation,” and “purification” to Israel and thereafter to the entire Gentile world.

 Point #46.
 This perpetual offer of Friendship by Adonai to His chosen people of Israel is found symbolically represented everywhere in Israel’s religious traditions and rituals:

 Point #47.
-Leviticus 2:13 reads, “And every offering of your grain offering you shall season with salt; you shall not allow the salt of the covenant of your Almighty One to be lacking from your grain offering.
+Leviticus 2:13 reads, “And every offering of your grain offering you shall season with salt; you shall not allow the salt of the covenant of Your G-d (Eloheicha) to be lacking from your grain offering.
 With all your offerings you shall offer salt.”

 Point #48.
 Therefore, under the Covenant of Salt and the Law of Hospitality (cf. chapter 45) Israel is called as a covenant people to be a witness nation to all the nations and peoples of the world.
 We are elected to be a national witness of Adonai’s Graciousness and His desire to extend His Covenant of Friendship to all who will turn to Him and believe in His Besorah of Salt; His Good News Message of Grace and Mercy.

 Point #49.
 The Mitzvah of Hospitality, Hachnasat Orchim (הכנסת אורחים), literally means “Bringing in the Guests.”
 The verb “bringing in” is an active transitive verb.
 This means the people of Israel are called to cause others to come in.
 “Come in where?”
-Through the mitzvah of hospitality we the Hebrew People must nationally and internationally inspire others to come into the Kingdom of heaven here on earth.
+Through the mitzvah of hospitality we Jews must nationally and internationally inspire others to come into the kingdom of Heaven here on earth.
 We are causing others to come into the generous provision of the heavenly Father’s family here on earth.
 We are called to do our part in persuading the Gentile peoples of the world to become the friends of Adonai; instead of (remaining) His estranged enemies.

-The Messiah reminds us that the Cost of Discipleship and salvation is death to our self-life and rebirth into the life of Adonai.
+The Messiah reminds us that the Cost of Discipleship and salvation is death to our self-life and rebirth into the life of Adonai (our Father and our G-d).
 We cannot enter into a right relationship with the heavenly Father until we become morally and spiritually perfect (shalom; complete) as He is.
 The Messiah has laid out for us a clear path so that we might attain this.
 The temple sacrifices foreshadowed the once-in-eternity sacrifice of Messiah that alone can forensically purify us of sin and make us legally (morally and ethically) acceptable to the Holy One.

 Salt is a symbol of the Presence of the Spirit of the Holy One.
-For His Presence to remain salty upon, in and through us we must lift up His Name and His Word with all honor, love and respect so that His Presence will not diminish and depart from us (completely) over time.
+For His Presence to remain salty upon, in and through us (Israel) we must lift up His Name and His Word with all honor, love and respect so that His Presence will not diminish and depart from us.
 Therefore, we are not to treat what is holy as common (i.e. wastefully spill the salt out on the ground).
-The ancient Hebrews (our Jewish ancestors) did not put their salt on the dirt.
+Our ancestors did not put their salt on the dirt.
 They carefully stored (preserved) their salt upon a solid rock surface so that it would not decay and spoil.
 Salt is a symbol of the preserving and purifying graciousness, purity and favor that comes from a proper respect and love for the Presence of the Spirit of the Holy One.

 When we ignorantly and sinfully mix the holy salt with man’s dirt (vain secular philosophies and empty religions) the Presence of the Holy One will become useless to us.
 Messiah taught us that Israel is to be Salt and Light to the World.
-He humorously mentioned the three terms “salt,” “soil,” and “manure pile” together.
-This is a nice way of the Messiah saying to us that our calling to be “the salt of the world” includes the mitzvah that each and every one of us must possess an abiding sense of commitment to Abba Avinu’s law of hospitality and we must also (humbly) exercise His great sense of humor too.
+He humorously mentioned the three terms “salt,” “soil,” and “manure pile” all in the same mashal (Jewish parable).
+The Messiah is saying to us that our calling to be “the salt of the world” includes the mitzvah that each and every one of us must possess an abiding sense of commitment to Abba Avinu’s law of hospitality but we must also (humbly) exercise His great sense of humor while we do it.